Understanding Diastasis Recti and the Role of Pelvic Floor Physiotherapy in Recovery

 Pelvic Floor Physiotherapy as a Primary Treatment

 One effective and often overlooked treatment for Diastasis Recti is Pelvic Floor Physiotherapy.
-There is no specific exercise program that can help you “cure” your D.R.A. and there are no definite restrictions around what you should or should not do.
-You might have heard of one of the common recommendations about Diastasis Recti; “Women with D.R.A should avoid crunches”.
+There is no specific exercise program that can help you “cure” your D.R.A., and there are no definite restrictions on what you should or should not do.
+You might have heard of one of the common recommendations about Diastasis Recti: “Women with D.R.A should avoid crunches”.
 This is a Myth!

 These are the key components of Pelvic Floor Physiotherapy for Diastasis Recti: